 Most visitors are male, northern European or American.
 Another thing that strikes me is the level of thinking of the participants.
 Most are employed in science, for example in biotechnology, medical biology or economics.
 You can also deduce it from the list of well-known supporters of transhumanist movements.
 They are often certainly atheists, this is the absence of faith in one or more gods.

-The red line in the conversations that O’Connel has is the image that transhumanists have of the human body: it is human body inefficient, slow and mortal.
-To illustrate this during lectures, I often call it a “lump of meat” or “bag of water.”
+The most important point in the conversations of O’Connel is the image that transhumanists have of the human body: it is human body inefficient, slow and mortal.
+To illustrate this during lectures, I often call it a ‘lump of meat’ or ‘bag of water.’
 Supporters of transhumanism want to apply their (often) scientific rationality and progress to their own bodies.

 In this part you read about arguments that argue in favor of this development.
 Does man become divine?